 Board members will complete an induction process in advance of participating in their first decision-making meeting.
 This will involve a meeting with a senior member of the Secretariat and the receipt of the Board Member Induction Pack.
 All board members are required to complete their Register of Interests, which includes agreement to comply with the Code of Conduct, within 28 days of taking up the post and in advance of participating in any decision making.

-Board members are not entitled to any remuneration for sitting on either the Strategic Board or any other SELEP Ltd Boards or panels, however, the Chair and Deputy Chair of the Strategic Board are entitled to an allowance of up to £20,000 or £10,000 per annum respectively under the terms of their appointment.
+Board members are not entitled to any remuneration for sitting on either the Strategic Board or any other SELEP Ltd Boards or panels.

 Expenses may only be claimed by board members under the terms of the Expenses Policy.
 All expense claims paid will be published on the website, in line with the Localism Act.